Matthewalvarado25/ticket-lifecycle/README.md

 </p>
 <br />

-<h3>Hopefully you now have a better understanding of the ticket life-cycle and of the tasks you will face working in this job.</h3>
+<h3> You have successfully closed out your first ticket.
+Hopefully you now have a better understanding of the ticket life-cycle and of the tasks you will face working on the job.</h3>